-Sustainable development is a condition for a longterm growth benefiting all stakeholders and is at Mirova's the cornerstone of investment philosophy.
-The investment strategy developed by Mirova aims to provide clients with consistent medium and long-term financial performance, aligned with positive environmental and social impacts.
-Indeed. analyzing sustainability opportunities and risks enables to identify investments that can generate not only financial performance but can also actively participate in the creation of long-term value for the society.
+Sustainable development is a condition for a longterm growth benefiting all stakeholders and is at the cornerstone of Mirova's investment philosophy.
+The investment strategy developed by Mirova aims to provide clients with consistent medium and long-term financial performance. aligned with positive environmental and social Indeed, analyzing sustainability impacts. opportunities and risks enables to identify investments that can generate not only financial performance but can also actively participate in the creation of long-term value for the society.